Military history of China before 1912: Military philosophy

 Sun Tzu's work became the cornerstone of military thought, which grew rapidly.
 By the Han dynasty, no less than 11 schools of military thought were recognized.
 During the Song dynasty, a military academy was established.

 Military exams and degrees

 Equipment and technology

 In their various campaigns, the Chinese armies through the ages, employed a variety of equipment in the different arms of the army.
-The most notable weaponry used by the Chinese consisted of crossbows, rockets, gunpowder weapons, and other "exotic weapons", but the Chinese also made many advances on conventional iron weapons such as swords and spears that were far superior to other contemporary weapons.
+The most notable weaponry used by the Chinese consisted of crossbows, bombs, rockets, land mines and other gunpowder weapons, but the Chinese also made many advances on conventional iron weapons such as swords and spears as well as crossbows, that were considered far superior to other contemporary weapons.
+However, the most notorious and iconic armament of Chinese armies, was the crossbow.